JuliaStaging/GeneralizedGenerated.jl/slides/GG.md

 [](a) -> a
 ```

-In our test cases, you can find out codes that like
+In our test cases, you can find out codes that look like

 ```julia
 @generated function f(x)